microsoft/ignite25-LAB532-get-real-with-real-time-intelligence-to-transform-data-into-action/lab/instructions/tutorial-4-query-data.md

 ## Create a materialized view

-In this step, you create a materialized view, which returns an up-to-date result of the aggregation query (always fresh).
-Querying a materialized view is more performant than running the aggregation directly over the source table.
+In this step, you create a materialized view, which returns an up-to-date result of the aggregation query.
+Querying a materialized view is faster than running the aggregation directly over the source table.

 1. Copy/paste and run the following command to create a materialized view that shows the most recent number of bikes at each bike station: